krzentner/language-world/data/text-davinci-003/basic_md/dial-turn-3.md

-    - When the robot's gripper is not above the dial, the robot should put the gripper above the dial.
+The robot should perform the following steps:
-    - When the robot's gripper is above the dial and the robot's gripper is not around dial, the robot should put the gripper around the dial.
+    - When the robot's gripper is not near the dial, the robot should grab the dial.
-    - When the robot's gripper is around the dial, the robot should turn the dial.
+    - When the robot's gripper is near the dial, the robot should rotate the dial to the desired position.